niklasvincent/confidential/README.md

 Every time the service is started/restarted, it runs the two `ExecStartPre` steps:

-1. Uses confidential to get the latest environment variables from [AWS Systems Manager Parameters](http://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-working.html) and writes them to the file `/etc/my-service/prod.env` in a format that Docker understands
+1. Uses confidential to get the latest environment variables from [AWS Systems Manager Parameters](http://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-working.html) in the `eu-west-1` AWS Region and writes them to the file `/etc/my-service/prod.env` in a format that Docker understands

 2. Pulls down the latest version of the `username/image-name` Docker image